Common Myths About Counselling

 Counselling involves a unique relationship where you are encouraged and challenged to find the answers that are right for your life.

-Many stereotypes and depictions of counsellors in television and movies have led to their image that counsellors can read your mind, are detached, or ineffective and unable to provide the support that you need.
+Many stereotypes and depictions of counsellors in television and movies have led to their image that counsellors can read your mind, are detached, or ineffective and unable to provide the support you need.
 The role of the counsellor is to be active and engaged, using questions, and interventions to help you move towards your goals.

 Hope this helps!